-A student must successfully complete WKEXP 801, 802, and 803 and the final year of their academic program to graduate with the Cooperative Education (Work Experience) Program designation.
-Students are not permitted to register in any academic courses during the period of work experience, but are considered to be full-time students at the University of Alberta for the periods in which they are enrolled in WKEXP courses.
+Students are advised not to register in academic credit courses during the period of work experience, but are considered to be full-time students at the University of Alberta for the period in which they are enrolled in WKEXP courses

-Student participation in the program is voluntary; however, it is not possible to guarantee that all students wishing to participate will be able to do so, as participation is dependant on the availability of suitable work placements.
-Participating Departments will make every effort to assist in finding suitable employment for those students wishing to take part in the program, but ultimately the responsibility for obtaining suitable employment rests with the student who wishes to participate.
+Student participation in the program is voluntary and it is not possible to guarantee that all students wishing to participate will be able to do so.
+Students may not find a suitable job opportunity, or might not be successful in the interview.
+An interview with the participating employer is mandatory.

+Every effort will be made to assist in finding suitable employment for those students wishing to take part in the program, but ultimately the responsibility for obtaining suitable employment rests with the students who wish to participate.
+Available positions will be posted on the CAPS job board.

-Students choosing to participate should also be aware that participation in the program may result in difficulties in selecting courses for their program, as participating Departments may not have the flexibility to offer desired courses in terms suitable to all students.
-If particular courses are required or strongly desired, students must plan work terms around the availability of such courses.
+Students choosing to participate should also be aware that participation in the program may result in challenges when selecting courses for their program, as Departments may not have the flexibility to offer required courses in terms desirable to all students.
+If particular courses are required or strongly desired, students are encouraged to plan work terms around the availability of such courses.